kublermdk/BlackBox-Plus/README.md

 Another option, if there's interest is integrating with Google's Cloud Vision API ( or Amazon's) which can produce much better results, however it will do so at a cost and you'll need to create a Google project yourself.

-Another option I'm interested in is allowing the BlackBox community to train our own model by using our video frames and final keywords as a basis for training a better machine learning model.
+Yet another option I'm interested in is allowing the BlackBox community to train our own model by using our video frames and final keywords as a basis for training a better machine learning model.

 If your not sure what curating requires then check out Victoria Smith's [Metadata Curator Skillshare course](https://skl.sh/2MZ1hsM).